Ricardosgeral/relier/README.md

    + the *inputs.ini* file, modifying the parameter *filename*.

-- Before removing a USB drive or the Micro SD card it is **strongly** recommended to gently shutdown the *Raspberry Pi* and unplug the power supply.
+- Before removing a USB drive or the Micro SD card it is **strongly** recommended to gently shutdown the *Raspberry Pi* and then unplug the power supply.
-This will prevent corrupting the Micro SD card and the USB drive, and increase their life span.
+This will prevent corruption of the Micro SD card and of the USB drive, and increase their life span.
 To silently disconnect the server you can either:
-   + press the *red pushbutton* in the back of the *acquisition system box* for more than *7 seconds*, or
+   + hold the *red pushbutton* in the back of the *acquisition system box* for more than *7 seconds*, or
    + *$ sudo halt* in a *SSH* terminal session.
 If the button is holden between 3 and 7 seconds, the *Raspberry Pi* will reboot.
 - If more than one USB drive is plugged in (not recommended!), data will be saved in the *first drive* being found.
 - Data in the *CSV* files is never deleted automatically.
 If the filename already exists in the USB drive or Micro SD card, data is placed bellow the last row present.
 This means that multiple tests may be collected in the same filename (not recommended!).
+It is preferable to save each test in an individual file.

 ### Internet connection available